-- the supplementary dividend was paid in connection with the franked dividend, and - the beneficiary under a legal disability or trustee is entitled to a foreign tax credit because the franked dividend is included in their assessable income.
+- the supplementary dividend was paid in connection with the franked dividend - the beneficiary under a legal disability or trustee is entitled to a foreign income tax offset because the franked dividend is included in their assessable income.
 For more information, see appendix 1.